-Within the city boundary is the Port of Belfast, Ireland's busiest port and a significant port within the United Kingdom.
+Within the city boundary is the Port of Belfast, Ireland's busiest port and one of the major ports within the United Kingdom.
 The area of the Port consists of 1,000 acres of water 2,000 acres of land and over 8,000 linear metres of quays.
-Around two thirds of Northern Ireland's seaborne trade, and a quarter of that for Ireland as a whole, is handled at the port which receives almost 6000 vessels each year and over 24 million tonnes of cargo.
+Around two thirds of Northern Ireland's seaborne trade, and a quarter of that for Ireland as a whole, is handled at the port which receives almost 6000 vessels each year and 23 million tonnes of cargo.

-Belfast is Ireland's busiest ferry port with 1.5 million passengers and over half a million freight units annually and is also the leading dry bulk port with regards to imports of grain, animal feeds, coal, fertilizers and cement.
+Belfast is Ireland's busiest ferry port with 1.4 million passengers and half a million freight units annually and is also the leading dry bulk port with regards to imports of grain, animal feeds, coal, fertilizers and cement.
 Additionally, over 95% of Northern Ireland's petroleum and oil products are handled at the Port.

-The City has become one of the main cruise destinations in the UK attracting 115 cruise ship visits in 2018 carrying 185,000 passengers and generating around £24.5 million for the local economy.
+The City has become one of the main cruise destinations in the UK attracting over 80 cruise ship visits in 2016 carrying 170,000 passengers and generating around £24 million for the local economy.